Eco hotel review: Cityhotel Wood

 The rooms

 Cityhotel Wood is definitely a luxury eco hotel.
 This is reflected in the price, but also in the beautiful design of the rooms.
 Fittingly, wood is the recurring theme in the design and furniture.
-What I really liked is that our room also had a small fridge, as we often travel with our own food for lunch or breakfast.
+What I really liked is that our room had a small fridge, as we often travel with our own food for lunch or breakfast.
 Another unique feature is the Vairus air purifier, which is especially great for people with allergies.
 The air purifier uses non-harmful UV to filter bacteria, viruses, funghi and smells from the room.
-Because we had something to celebrate, we opted for a room with jacuzzi!
-Although that is of course not the most eco part about the hotel, the jacuzzi did not use much more water than a normal bath.
+Because we had something to celebrate, we opted for a room that included a jacuzzi.
+Although this is of course not the most eco part about the hotel, the jacuzzi used a similar amount of water compared to a normal bath.

 Basic sustainability measures

-As you may expect from an eco hotel, Cityhotel Wood has covered the basics of sustainbility.
-When the hotel was constructed, they made sure to install clean energy installations (e.g. heat pump and solar panels), as well as high insulation.
+As you may expect from an eco hotel, Cityhotel Wood has the basics of sustainbility covered.
+When the hotel was constructed, they made sure to install clean energy installations (e.g. heat pump and solar panels), as well as high-quality insulation.
 Inside the hotel, you will find hand dryers that are as energy-efficient as they get.
 The dryers also filter particles such as bacteria and viruses from the air.
-Toilet rolls are from The Good Roll, using recyled, non-bleached paper and donating 50% of its profits to a charity that build toilets in developing countries.
+Toilet rolls are from The Good Roll, using recyled, non-bleached paper and donating 50% of its profits to a charity that builds toilets in developing countries.
 The toiletries provided do not come in single-use packaging and contain only natural, organic ingredients.

 Green details

 The more you look, the more sustainable measures you find.
 Cityhotel Wood only provides free parking to electric vehicles (though you do need a Dutch ecotap card to be able to use their chargers).
 Around the parking area, there are several insect hotels to aid local biodiversity.
-And every day you refuse room clearning, the hotel makes a small donation to a local charity that plants trees just outside of Middelburg.
+And every day you refuse room cleaning, the hotel makes a small donation to a local charity that plants trees just outside of Middelburg.
 Another way to support the local area is by displaying and selling art.
 Every 8 weeks, a new collection of art is put on display around the hotel.
-Next to the reception desk, you also find artsy jewelry for sale.
+In addition, you will find pieces from local jewellers for sale next to the reception desk.

 Restaurant and breakfast

-For breakfast, you can even get freshly pressed ginger shots to wake up!
-The only downside is that vegan options are not clearly labelled on the breakfast buffet.
-Things like pancakes should be able to veganise, but still contain egg and milk (which I had to ask about).
+For breakfast, you can even get freshly pressed ginger shots to wake you up.
+The only downside to the breakfast buffet is that vegan options are not clearly labelled.
+Things like pancakes are easy to veganise, but still contain egg and milk at The Green Room (which I had to ask about).
 Another big plus, though, is the near absence of single-use plastics.
-Everything is served in glass jars or on sustainable tableware that doesn’t use any toxic materials.
+Everything is served in glass jars or on eco-friendly tableware that doesn’t use any toxic materials.

 Deals